jpetays/StartUnityBuild/README.md

 #### GameAnalytics

 `.\etc\secretKeys\GameAnalytics_Settings.asset` GameAnalytics production build settings (non versioned).
-`.\Assets\Resources\GameAnalytics\Settings.asset` GameAnalytics settings asset file in version control.
+`.\Assets\Resources\GameAnalytics\Settings.asset` GameAnalytics settings asset file in version control for production.

 [GameAnalytics](https://gameanalytics.com/) uses secret API keys that should not be kept in version control.
 `GameAnalytics_Settings.asset` file with _correct production API keys_ can be put in `.\etc\secretKeys\` folder
 and it will copied over original versioned file before UNITY build so that the built product has correct API keys asset inside.
+_This file is reverted back to original version controlled one after the build._

 ## StartUnityBuild